Search for lepton-number-violating $B^-\to D^{(*)+}\mu^-\mu^-$ decays: Selection

 \section{Selection}

 At the hardware trigger stage, events are required to have at least one muon with high transverse momentum.
-The software trigger requires a two-, three- or four-track secondary vertex with a significant displacement from any primary $pp$ interaction vertex.
+The software trigger requires a two-, three-, or four-track secondary vertex with a significant displacement from any primary $pp$ interaction vertex.
 A multivariate algorithm is used for the identification of secondary vertices consistent with the decay of a $b$ hadron.
 Triggered data further undergo a centralized, offline processing step~\cite{Stripping}.
-In events selected by the trigger, the invariant mass of the \Km\pip\pip system is required to be consistent with the known \Dp (\Dstarp) mass~\cite{PDG2024}, and in the \Dstarp signal channel the invariant mass of \Km\pip system originating from the same vertex is further constrained to the known \Dz mass~\cite{PDG2024} using a kinematic fit \cite{Hulsbergen:2005pu}.
+In events selected by the trigger, the \Bm invariant mass is determined using a kinematic fit \cite{Hulsbergen:2005pu}.
+The fit constrains the invariant mass of the \Km\pip\pip system to the known \Dp (\Dstarp) mass~\cite{PDG2024}.
+In the \Dstarp channel, the invariant mass of the \Km\pip system is additionally constrained to the known \Dz mass~\cite{PDG2024}.
+No explicit kaon PID requirement is applied in the signal channels.
+To suppress combinatorial background, the reconstructed invariant mass of the \Km\pip\pip system is required to lie within $\pm 2.5\sigma$ of the known \Dp (\Dstarp) mass~\cite{PDG2024} mass, where $\sigma$ is the mass resolution determined in simulation.
+In the \Dstarp channel, the reconstructed \Km\pip invariant mass is similarly required to be within $\pm 2.5\sigma$ of the known \Dz mass.